 Fill your pond, and you are now ready to plant your lilies.
 The best way.
 I find, is to wade right into the pool wearing an old pair of shoes or fishing waders.

 You can push the roots of the tubers or water lily rhizomes right down into the mud.
-To keep the fish from rooting around in the mud, place about an inch layer of gravel over the top as you plant.
+To keep the fish from rooting around in the mud, place about an inch layer of pea gravel over the top as you plant.

 If crushed limestone is used, soak it first in a tub to get out the extra lime.

 It will help keep your dirty water clear.
-When first planted your pool is going to be murky, and the manure mixture may color it, but don’t be worried about this, as it will soon clear up.
+When first planted your container is going to be murky, and the manure mixture may color it, but don’t be worried about this, as it will soon clear up.

 While there is a little work involved in getting ready for lilies, this can be done in the season when the weather is too cool for most gardening.